Wings30306/calling-mrs-christmas/README.md

 ### Acknowledgements

-- I received inspiration for this project from X
+- Thank you to the fabulous [Carole Matthews](https://www.carolematthews.com/), author of the book [Calling Mrs Christmas](https://www.carolematthews.com/books/calling-mrs-christmas/), without whose wonderful story and kind permission this project would not have happened.